Mentalab-hub/explorepy/docs/usage.rst

     explorer.push2lsl(n_chan=4)

 It is important that you state the number of channels your device has.
-(2, 4 or 8) After that you can stream data from other software such as OpenVibe or other programming languages such as MATLAB, Java, C++ and so on.
+After that you can stream data from other software such as OpenVibe or other programming languages such as MATLAB, Java, C++ and so on.
 (See `labstreaminglayer <https://github.com/sccn/labstreaminglayer>`_, `OpenVibe <http://openvibe.inria.fr/how-to-use-labstreaminglayer-in-openvibe/>`_ documentations for details).
+This function creates three LSL streams for ExG, Orientation and markers.
 In case of a disconnect (device loses connection), the program will try to reconnect automatically.